chuleh/ansible-home/roles/base/README.md

 Common
 =========
-Este rol instala las aplicaciones base que no vienen por default.
+This role installs base apps that don't come by default.